-The face-to-face and online students of the Kansas State University AGRON 635 - Soil and Water Conservation course during the Fall 2022 semester were gracious in their use of early editions of this laboratory manual and helped provide constructive criticism for its improvement.
+The face-to-face and online students of the Kansas State University AGRON 635 - Soil and Water Conservation course during the Fall 2022 semester were the guinea pigs of this laboratory manual and helped provide constructive criticism for its improvement.

-Associated Resources
+Other Resources

-This open-access laboratory manual was developed as a companion to the open-access book, Soil and Water Conservation: An Annotated Bibliography (Moorberg, 2019), which is available through New Prairie Press and as a Pressbooks web book.
-The YouTube channel, ColbyDigsSoil contains content in support of this laboratory manual that was produced by the same author.
+This open-access laboratory manual was developed as a companion to the open-access book, Soil and Water Conservation: An Annotated Bibliography, which was edited by Colby Moorberg (2019).
+There is also a Pressbooks web book version of that annotated bibliography available.
+The YouTube channel, ColbyDigsSoil contains content by Colby Moorberg in support of this laboratory manual as well as other course content for the courses he teaches (Soil and Water Conservation, Soils, Soil Judging, etc.).